Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     - Confirm section title is visible, displayed and spaced correctly.
     - Confirm section text content is visible, displayed and spaced correctly.
     - Confirm form input fields are displaying and aligned correctly.
-    - Confrim data entry into form input feilds.
+    - Confirm data entry into form input fields.
     - Confirm data entered is styled per stylesheet.
     - Confirm email form input field validates data entered.
     - Confirm form submit button is functioning.
     - (Mobile/Tablet Only - under 992px) - Confirm content is arranged in a column.
     - (On displays over 992 px) Confirm layout changes to row.
         - Hero artwork to appear on left side, contact form to appear on right.
-        - Confirm content is is visible and displays correctly.
+        - Confirm content is visible and displays correctly.

     **Displaying correctly = Adhering to CSS rules specified on stylesheet.css*